 Get Cheaper Financing

 A business credit score can help you secure cheaper financing than using personal credit for the same small business loans.
-Every business owner wants to save money, and to establish business credit lets you do just that.
+Every business owner wants to save money, and establishing business credit lets you do just that.
 In addition, cheaper financing gives you more flexibility with cash flow and makes it easier to repay the loan.

 Get Lower Interest Rates

 Lenders set interest rates to earn returns on their investments.
 They charge higher rates for low-credit business owners to collect more money upfront to cushion the blow from a loan default.
 Lenders who give money to low-credit businesses have more control in that relationship since fewer financial institutions will accept low-credit applications.
 This dynamic lets them set higher interest rates.
 Payday and title loan lenders set the highest interest rates in the industry because their borrowers typically have no alternatives for financing.

 When you have established business credit, you gain control.
 Lenders know you can walk away from them and get a loan from another bank.
 Lenders also recognize you are highly likely to keep up with monthly payments and provide them with the ROI they seek.
 They don’t want to lose business owners who can reliably pay loans.
 It’s an easy return on investment for them, and the lenders hope these business owners will take out more loans in the future.
 Banks will offer lower interest rates to persuade you to work with them instead of a competitor.
 The lower interest rates can save you thousands of dollars over the loan’s lifetime.

 Pay Less for Business Insurance